 The Episcopal Church is an unincorporated association governed by the General Convention.
 It carries out its administrative, finance and other program activities through DFMS, a New York corporation.
 DFMS is governed by the Executive Council whose members are elected by the General Convention and the Provinces.
 The Executive Council acts as the General Convention between meetings.
 DFMS engages in financial transactions with both foreign and domestic entities affiliated with the Episcopal Church and the worldwide Anglican Communion.
-DFMS receives its principal financial support in the form of Diocesan commitments, which totaled approximately \$27,020 and \$27,100 for the years ended December 31, 2014 and 2013, respectively.
-In addition, DFMS receives a significant portion of non-governmental fees from related parties as well, which totaled approximately \$933 and \$825 for the years ended December 31, 2014 and 2013, respectively.
-DFMS expended approximately \$62 and \$62 for the years ended December 31, 2014 and 2013, respectively, in either direct payments/grants to affiliated entities or expenses incurred on behalf of these related parties.
-Of the total loans receivable reported on the accompanying consolidated statements of financial position at December 31, 2014 and 2013, approximately \$3,820 in 2013 and \$6,024 in 2014 represent loans to related entities which bear interest at rates ranging from 3.0% to 8.0% per annum.
+DFMS receives its principal financial support in the form of Diocesan commitments, which totaled approximately \$27,812 and \$27,019 for the years ended December 31, 2015 and 2014, respectively.
+In addition, DFMS receives a significant portion of non-governmental fees from related parties as well, which totaled approximately \$1,017 and \$933 for the years ended December 31, 2015 and 2014, respectively.
+DFMS expended approximately \$62 for each of the years ended December 31, 2015 and 2014, respectively, in either direct payments/grants to affiliated entities or expenses incurred on behalf of these related parties.
+Of the total loans receivable reported on the accompanying consolidated statements of financial position at December 31, 2015 and 2014, approximately \$6,909 in 2015 and \$6,024 in 2014 represent loans to related entities which bear interest at rates ranging from 3.0% to 8.0% per annum.